Nathxniel/ppp/people/exe/etc/notes.md

   - alprazolam appears to **completely** suppress the CB. although this is useful to allow UB to take control, CB seems to have such little functionality that it is essentially useless.

+### rituals and prayer appear to be effective in updating UB
+conjecture: the more "important" something is to the UB, the more likely it is going to be added to the UB
+  - religious prayer or general rituals/traditions are something very likely to be contextualised in the UB as important, particularly the ones they were raised to pay attention to.
+  - these can be used to update the UB in the strategisation stage